ishayankoo001/Game-of-life/README.md

 An oscillator with a period of 15, known for its unique interactions.
 ![Pentadecathlon GIF](./Penta.gif)

-## How to Use
-1. Clone the repository to your local machine.
-2. Run the application to initialize the Game of Life grid.
-3. Select a starting formation from the provided options or create a new one.
-4. Observe how the formation evolves over generations.

 ## Technologies
 - JavaFX for the GUI